 - Compact (couldn't physically be any smaller ;-)

-To address and/or accommodate the cons mentioned below the device would have to be housed in a larger box.
+To address and/or accommodate most of the cons mentioned below the device would have to be housed in a larger box.
 So the points mentioned below are more of a 'wishlist', rather than a criticism.
 If the AM 403 is taken as-is, there really isn't anything to complain about.
 It does exactly what it sets out to do.

 - The Ground Lift switch is the only thing that protrudes from the case, making it vulnerable to breaking off (it happens!).
 A flat sliding switch would have been preferable (but would also increase manufacturing / assembly costs).